 - felling trees in gardens, churchyards or a public open space

-- felling trees with a diameter less than 8cm (the width of baked bean can) at a height of 1.3m on the main stem
+- felling trees with a diameter less than 8cm (the width of a baked bean can) at a height of 1.3m on the main stem

 - felling trees to prevent the spread of a quarantine pest or disease, as required under a Statutory Plant Health Notice